-damage peak at the top of the dechanneling background appears and grows up to the fluence equal to $1.5 \times 10^{15} / \mathrm{cm}^2$ without changing the energy position.
-Above the fluence of $2 \times 10^{15} / \mathrm{cm}^2$, the damage peak intensity sustains its enhancement with the maximum shifted towards lower energy (i.e. higher depths).
-Such results indicate that upon ion implantation to the fluence above of $1.5 \times 10^{15} / \mathrm{cm}^2$ a complicated defect structure has developed.
-The level of lattice damage after implantation is very similar for both investigated ions.
+Looking at the low energy region of the RBS/c spectra there is no visible change in the aligned spectra for low fluences of RE.
+Starting from the fluence of $2.5 \times 10^{14}$ /cm the small double-damage peak on the top of the dechanneling background appears and grows up to the fluence equal to $1.5 \times 10^{15}$ /cm without changing the energy position.
+Above the fluence of $2 \times 10^{15}$ /cm the damage peak keeps growing up and is shifted towards lower energy (i.e. higher depths).
+Such results clearly indicate that upon ion implantation the fluence above of $1.5 \times 10^{15}$ /cm a complicated defect structure has developed.
+The obtained lattice damage levels after implantation with both RE species are very similar.

-The McChasy computer code [45-46] based on Monte Carlo simulations was used to analyze the damage depth profiles in the aligned RBS spectra for ZnO implanted with both: Yb and Er ions.
-The solid lines in Fig. 2 show the results of MC simulations performed as the best fit to the damage peaks assuming randomly displaced atoms (RDA) and extended defects such as dislocations, dislocation loops, stacking faults, etc. All of the latter defects cause lattice distortions extending tens of unit cells, therefore they are modeled as dislocations (DIS).
-The possibility of simulations using the mixture of defects constitutes the uniqueness of the McChasy program.
-The best fits have been obtained for RDA (solid lines) and DIS (dashed lines) defect distributions are shown in Fig. 3a and 3b, respectively.
+The McChasy computer code [36-37] based on Monte Carlo simulations was used to analyze the damage depth profiles in the aligned RBS spectra for ZnO implanted with both: Yb and Er ions.
+The solid lines in Figure 2 show the results of MC simulations performed as the best fit to the damage peaks assuming randomly displaced atoms (RDA) and extended defects such as: dislocations, dislocation loops, stacking faults, etc. All of the latter defects cause lattice distortions extending tens of unit cells, therefore are modeled as dislocations (DIS).
+That possibility of simulations using the mixture of defects constitutes the uniqueness of the McChasy program.
+The best fits have been obtained for RDA (solid lines) and DIS (dashed lines) defect distributions shown in Figure 3a and 3b, respectively.
 In the RDA depth profiles, three regions of damages can be distinguished reflecting, characteristic for ZnO implanted with heavy ions, atypical damage structure behavior.
 The deepest region (25-100 nm) is the typical damage peak (DP) related to the bulk defects after implantation.
-Although, as can be seen, the maximum of the DP peak is located at about 40 nm, thus deeper than indicated by theoretical calculations using the SRIM code [39].
-In contrast, the first region (0-15 nm) corresponds to the atypical damage peak called intermediate peak (IP), which reflects disorder on the surface due to the oxygen loss [38].
-Finally, the region between them (15-25 nm from the surface), where the low damage level is observed, is connected with the maximum nuclear energy loss R{pd} calculated by the SRIM code.
+Although, as can be seen, the maximum of DP peak is located at about 40 nm and is deeper than indicated by theoretical calculations using the SRIM code [32].
+In contrast, the first region (0-15 nm) corresponds to the atypical damage peak called intermediate peak (IP), which reflects disorder on the surface due to the oxygen loss [30].
+Finally, the region between them (15-25nm from the surface), where the low damage level is observed, is connected with the maximum nuclear energy loss Rpd calculated by SRIM code.
 Such a character of RDA depth profiles is connected with migration and agglomeration of the defects as has been already reported before for single ZnO crystals.
-A detailed description of the model can be found elsewhere [47].
-Both RDA and DIS distributions are increasing as a function of ion fluences, but even after heavy-ion bombardment with fluences up to 1×10^{16} /cm2, which corresponds to about 100 dpa (displacement per atom = number of times that an atom
+A detailed description of the model can be found elsewhere [38].
+Both RDA and DIS distributions are increasing as a function of ion fluences, but even after heavy-ion bombardment with fluences up to $1 \times 10^{16}$ /cm, which corresponds to about 100 dpa the amorphous level was not achieved.
+Moreover, the DIS defects are also created deeper (beyond the ion range) and the step-shift of DIS distributions to a higher depth for fluences above $1.5 \times 10^{15}$ /cm can be observed.
+It suggests, that one of the factors limiting the damage buildup in the ZnO material can be linked to dislocation mobility.
+However, it is worth emphasizing that our observations were performed in only one (0001) direction.
+The latest papers actually show that the defect accumulation process for a variety of axes is going in very different ways [39-40].